Increased Deaths in Trench Accidents Trigger More OSHA Scrutiny

 A collapse at an excavation site can be a nightmare for construction workers.
 The Occupational Safety and Health Administration (OSHA) defines an excavation as any artificial cavity formed by earth removal and a trench as a narrow excavation.
 OSHA estimates that a cave-in of just one cubic yard of soil can carry the weight of a compact car.
 In other words, a trench collapse is a serious accident that can have severe consequences.

-The New York City construction accident attorneys at The Perecman Firm, P.L.L.C., recognize the seriousness of excavation collapses and the impact they can have on a victim’s quality of life and ability to earn a living.
+The New York City construction accident attorneys at The Perecman Firm, recognize the seriousness of excavation collapses and the impact they can have on a victim’s quality of life and ability to earn a living.

 We want you to understand your rights to refuse to enter a dangerous construction site and your rights if a cave-in injures you.
 If you’re under pressure to work in unsafe conditions or have suffered injuries in an excavation accident, contact us immediately for a free consultation.